 +B: Postoperative morbidity

 A total of 258 patients (36.7 per cent) sustained in-hospital complications.
 Twenty-eight patients (4.0 per cent) had an anastomotic leak, and required relaparotomy, radiological-inserted drainage or conservative treatment with intravenous antibiotics.
 All of these patients developed further morbidity and their discharge from hospital was delayed.
 Increased BMI, age as well as method of operation (open versus laparoscopic) were associated with increased odds of in-hospital morbidity (Table 1).
-Analysis of grouped CPET data showed that lower O2 at L,O2peak and O2 pulse at L were independently associated with increased odds of in-hospital morbidity (Table 2).
+Analysis of grouped CPET data showed that lower O2 at L,O2peak and O2 pulse at L were associated with increased odds of in-hospital morbidity (Table 2).

-There was a significant difference in the distribution of Dindo morbidity grade when the patient cohort was dichotomized at the optimal cut-off point for O2 at L; patients with O2 at L below 11.1 ml per kg per min had higher morbidity grades (I–V) (Table 3).
+There was a significant difference in the distribution of Dindo morbidity grade when the patient cohort was dichotomized at the optimal cut-off point for O2 at L; patients with O2 at L below or equal to 11.1 ml per kg per min had higher morbidity grades (I–V) (Table 3).

 The median number of in-hospital morbidity events was 1 (0–2).
 Postoperative POMS-defined morbidity at day 5 dichotomized at the optimal cut-off for O2 at L also differed significantly between groups, except for neurological and haematological morbidities (Table S1, supporting information).